DanielShamir93/keys-to-password-npm-package/README.md

 password.getPassword(); // => 'abc3s:#dfs$2kl~d3xyz'
 ```

+- To recover your password keep your config objects as well as your public-key stored.

 </br>

-## Modify password using pattern function
+## Modify password using pattern function only

 ```js
 const password = new Password("your-private-key");